Death Valley National Park

 It’s called Death Valley for a reason!
 Pack lots of water

 A few absolute essentials; water, water, and water!
 It’s called Death Valley for a reason and the desert is unforgiving.
 Be sure not only to bring plenty of water but consume it long before you become thirsty.
 It may seem obvious given where you are going, but I stress the need of applying plenty of sunscreen.
 Wearing a hat and long sleeve shirt will make your days in the hot, dry sun much more pleasurable.
-When the sun goes down it can get cold, especially in the winter months.
+When the sun goes down it can get cnew, especially in the winter months.
 Always, pack a few layers with you and bring them along even on your hikes.

 This is by far one of the greatest National Parks in America and you won’t leave disappointed, even if you try.
 Whether you’re on an extended weekend in your newly acquired Outdoorsy rental rig or this is just one stop along your road trip out West this place will stay with you.
 Just imagine, you and your traveling tribe exploring a land that so few others have ever had the pleasure of experiencing.
 Over 3 million untouched acres to explore and you are close enough to be back home in time for dinner.

 KNOWN FOR: Star gazing, hiking, exploring canyons, geology, camping, learning about historic sites

 Jes Striker is an herbalist and product developer by trade, turned free lance writer.
 She lives on the road full-time in her Toyota Tacoma and tiny travel trailer, and can often be found in the mountains gathering plant medicine or descending steeps at a rapid pace on her bike or snowboard.
 To find out more about her daily adventures visit allpointsinbetween.com

 Renting your RV

 Outdoorsy RV owners make up to $32,000 a year renting their RVs.List Your RV

 Your next adventure starts here by searching thousands of available RVs for rent.Search Now